JohnnyJayJay/persistent-data-structures-benchmark/README.md

 Another goal is to see how persistent collections compare to the mutable [java.util Collections framework](https://docs.oracle.com/javase/tutorial/collections/intro/index.html).

-In summary, the goals are to
-- compare the computational performance of `add`-, `remove`- and `get`/`contains`-like methods of the persistent data structures implemented by Clojure, Kotlin and a third-party Java library
--  compare the performance of persistent data structures to mutable data structures in the Java standard library

 ## Non-Goals
-First and most importantly:
+### Claiming Authority
 **This benchmark does not aim to determine what collections are ultimately better than others in general.**\
 It does not emulate a real-world-scenario, because the operations are each benchmarked individually.
 In reality, most uses of collections involve addition, removal and lookup all at once and in a much less concentrated fashion.
 Also, the size of the collections is a significant factor when it comes to speed, so there may be notable differences in results when focusing more on collections of different sizes.

+### Benchmarking Undesirable Operations
-Furthermore, this benchmark only considers the ways these collections are *supposed to be* used, i.e., it examines the performance of the operations the respective collections were built and optimised for (e.g. value-/key-based lookup on sets/maps, random access on vectors/arraylists, head/tail lookup on LinkedLists/queues/stacks).
+This benchmark only considers the ways these collections are *supposed to be* used, i.e., it examines the performance of the operations the respective collections were built and optimised for (e.g. value-/key-based lookup on sets/maps, random access on vectors/arraylists, head/tail lookup on LinkedLists/queues/stacks).
 Thus, there are no benchmarks measuring the performance of random access on non-random-access collections, for example.

+### Benchmarking Memory Efficiency
-Moreover, memory use and efficiency are not measured.
+Memory use and efficiency are not measured.

+### Examining Concurrent Contexts
+The benchmarks all run on a single thread and do not make a statement about performance in multi-threaded contexts.
+The reason for this decision are that

+1. Writing correct concurrent code is hard, writing meaningful concurrent benchmarks is harder
+2. It is unclear how to compare Java's mutable collections to the persistent ones.
+Do we use locks for Java and atomic references for the others?
+If so, does that accurately represent the way we write concurrent code and to which extent is that still comparable?

+### Comparing Collections of Different Types
+The benchmark results are generally *not* suitable to compare different types of collections (e.g. Lists and Sets).
+The reason for that is that the benchmarks may work differently:
+For example, In the Set lookup benchmarks, there is the additional overhead of creating random strings to measure lookup of nonexistent elements, while this is not done for lists and therefore may result in a significant difference.\
+The random string creation method is benchmarked independently if you want to get a vague impression nonetheless.

+### Benchmarking all Available Operations
 Lastly, the benchmarks do not cover every operation.
 For instance, Clojure's vectors and sorted maps support a constant time reversing operation that is not included.

-In summary, it is **not** a goal to
-- ultimately determine what kinds of collections are generally better than others
-- claim applicability for every real-world scenario
-- benchmark "wrong" uses of collections (random access on a linked list, for example)
-- benchmark any sort of memory efficiency

 ## Structure